If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-Anyone who knows film knows about the genius of Stanley Kubrick.
+Anyone who knows film likely knows about the genius of Stanley Kubrick.
 But watching movies isn’t the only way to immerse yourself in his creative vision.
-That’s why we put together a list of the best books on Kubrick to offer you a wide scope on his legacy, using his movies as a roadmap into his life not only as a director, but as a friend and employer.
-Kubrick, who died in 1999, amassed a catalog of films that include “Dr. Strangelove,” “2001: A Space Odyssey,” “The Shining,” “Full Metal Jacket,” “Spartacus,” and “Eyes Wide Shut,” and for those who want to dig a little deeper into his work, books are definitely the way to go.
+If you fall somewhere between a bibliophile and a film buff, we put together a list of the fascinating books on Kubrick that offer a wide scope on his legacy, using his movies as a roadmap into his life not only as a director, but as a friend and employer.
+Kubrick, who died in 1999, amassed a catalog of films such as “The Shining,” “Dr. Strangelove,” “2001: A Space Odyssey,” “Full Metal Jacket,” “Spartacus,” and “Eyes Wide Shut,” and for those who want to dig a little deeper into his work, books are definitely the way to go.

 “Stanley Kubrick: A Biography,” is more of a dissection of Kubrick the man, not just the filmmaker.
 It was released in 1999 to coincide with the release of “Eyes Wide Shut,” which was Kubrick’s first film in a decade-long hiatus, and became his last.
 The extensive biography digs into Kubrick’s conflicts with partners and movie stars to his failure to make his Napoleon biopic, failed marriages, broken friendships, and the use and abuse of writers and other creative collaborators.

 In “Kubrick,” Herr outlines a friendship with the director that spanned nearly two decades.
 The late writer and former war correspondent first met Kubrick at an advanced screening of “The Shining” in 1980.
 Their friendship expanded into their collaboration on the Vietnam war film “Full Metal Jacket,” which Herr co-wrote and co-produced.
 Kubrick features personal insight and never-before-heard anecdotes of the man behind the art.